wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/datasets/Dimension_reduction.rst

    .. code:: r

       library(Giotto)

+      # Specify path from which data may be retrieved/stored
-      data_directory = '/path/to/data/directory/'
+      data_directory = paste0(getwd(),'/gobject_clustering_data/')
+      # alternatively, "/path/to/where/the/data/lives/"

+      # Specify path to which results may be saved
-      results_directory = '/path/to/results/directory/'
+      results_directory = paste0(getwd(),'/gobject_clustering_results/')
+      # alternatively, "/path/to/store/the/results/"

+      # Ensure Giotto environment lives local to the machine
       genv_exists = checkGiottoEnvironment()
       if(!genv_exists){
         # The following command need only be run once to install the Giotto environment.
         installGiottoEnvironment()
       }

+      # Optional: Specify a path to a Python executable within a conda or miniconda
-      # Optional: Specify a Python path.
-If set to NULL (default), the previously installed
+      # environment.
+If set to NULL (default), the Python executable within the previously
-      # Giotto environment will be used.
+      # installed Giotto environment will be used.
-      my_python_path = NULL # alternatively, "/your/python/path/" if desired.
+      my_python_path = NULL # alternatively, "/local/python/path/python" if desired.

       getSpatialDataset(dataset = 'seqfish_SS_cortex', directory = data_directory, method = 'wget')